nivedita-watpade/learning-javascript/05-Guess-My-Number/starter/Notes.md

 DOM & DOM Manipulation:

 How to select an element
-We can select element using lass and ID
+We can select element using class and ID
 -To select class elemt use dot(.)
 -To select id element use hash(#) const againBtn = document.querySelector('.btn.again');